-When we conduct a beard transplant its important to remember that we will be using anesthetic and making the area on the beard numb.
+Firstly, we numb the area with Local anaesthetic.
+So you are fully awake and coherent.
 Perhaps a little like going to the dentist.
-You wont be able to eat by mouth for a few hours.
-Therefore, we need to extract the grafts first and time it so you have something to eat before we anesthetize the recipient site/sites.
+You won’t be eating by mouth for a few hours.
+Therefore, we need to extract the grafts first and time it so you have something to eat before we anaesthetise the recipient site/sites.
 Once you have had some lunch we can get started on the incisions.

-So the area is given a local anesthetic.
+So the area is given a local anaesthetic.
 Again this is a process of multiply but small injections which will numb the area so you feel no pain.
 There are several options for creating beard incisions.
-We can use sapphire blades, precision cut blades or in fact needles of various sizes.
+We may use sapphire blades, precision cut blades or in fact needles of various sizes.
 All are sterile and create a similar size incision.
 However, some methods area easier to work on in certain types of skin.
 Dr Mani Mittal prefers the Sapphire blades.

 Placing the grafts Beard Transplant

 So, we have given the injections, extracted the grafts, shaped them, created the incisions and of course ensured you are given something to each for lunch.
 Now its time to finally place the grafts in their new homes.